aws-samples/amazon-cloudwatch-monitor-for-sap-hana/README.md

 - SAP HANA >= 1.0 SPS 12
 - SAP HANA Monitoring user and password - see "Setting it up -> Step 1"
-- Amazon VPC security group(s) allowing inbound/outbound traffic on port 3\<instanceID\>13 or 3\<instanceID\>15, so that the Lambda function can connect via the private subnet to the SAP HANA database to be monitored.
+- Amazon VPC security group(s) allowing inbound/outbound traffic - see also section “Architecture”:
+  - Lambda + SAP HANA@EC2: 3\<instanceID\>13 and 3\<instanceID\>15, so that the Lambda function can connect via the private subnet to the SAP HANA system to be monitored
+  - Lambda: Additionally port 443 to call AWS Secrets Manager and CloudWatch APIs.
+In case of a private subnet without NAT Gateway make sure to create respective private endpoints!
 - For Production systems, make sure to enable CloudWatch detailed monitoring according to [SAP note 1656250](https://launchpad.support.sap.com/#/notes/1656250).

 ## Setting it up